andreaaspesidev/concept-os/docs/FlashMemory.md

 +--------------+------+------....
 ```

 The Kernel can now start, but in order to have a functioning systems also Components must be loaded.
-Components are placed in Flash as `HBF` files (see `toolchain/HubrisBinaryFormat.md`).
+Components are placed in Flash as `CBF` files (see `toolchain/ConceptOSBinaryFormat.md`).

 From a design perspective:
-- The kernel must be able to find these HBF binaries in flash.
+- The kernel must be able to find these CBF binaries in flash.
 As the system can be updated, this information is not known a priori, and must be stored itself in flash.
-- A Memory Protection Unit (MPU) is adopted to increase reliability, so HBF must be placed in a way to satisfy MPU strict requirements on *Base Address* and *Size*.
+- A Memory Protection Unit (MPU) is adopted to increase reliability, so CBF must be placed in a way to satisfy MPU strict requirements on *Base Address* and *Size*.
-- The HBF must be placed in memory in a way to control fragmentation, or the system can rapidly become impossible to be updated.
+- The CBF must be placed in memory in a way to control fragmentation, or the system can rapidly become impossible to be updated.

 ### MPU Requirements
 The MPU shipped on board of STM32 Cortex-M4 has quite strict requirements.
 Up to max 8 regions can be created.
 Each region can be then be split into 8 subregions (each can be enabled/disabled).